yOb0iNaTe/Project-4JD-UI/README.md

 The UI design was originally made by Julie "Danger" Kennedy from 4J Studios!
 I simply recreate the UI port for Bedrock Edition ;D.

-For now it will be designated only for PC Windows 10 or Consoles.
+For now it will be designated only for High-end PC Windows 10 or Last Gen Consoles.

-For mobile (Mini version) it will be available for late 2021.
+For mobile (Mini version, even for Switch) it will be available for late 2022.

 #### Current Features ####